Lavaltrie: History

 The origins of Lavaltrie go back to the 17th century.
 Jean Talon, the intendant of New France, gave parcels of land (known as manors) to various lords.
-The land where Lavaltrie is now situated was given to a lieutenant, Sieur la Valtrie, by Talon in 1672.
-In the 18th century, land occupants built a new roadway along the Saint Lawrence River linking Montreal and Quebec City, named the Chemin Du Roy and now known as Quebec Route 138.
+The land where Lavaltrie is now situated was given to Lieutenant Sieur la Valtrie by Talon in 1672.
+By 1675, its first settlers arrived.
+In the 18th century, land occupants built a new roadway along the St. Lawrence River linking Montreal and Quebec City, named the Chemin Du Roy and now known as Quebec Route 138.
 For many decades, Lavaltrie was located in the centre of a large series of manors owned by lords intended to develop the agricultural sector.

+In 1716, the Parish of Saint-Antoine de La Valtrie was formed, named after Anthony of Padua by Recollect friars.

+In 1845, the Parish Municipality of Lavaltrie was created, abolished in 1847, and reestablished in 1855 under the name Saint-Antoine de la Valtrie (orthography adjusted to Saint-Antoine-de-Lavaltrie in 1969).
+In 1926, the village itself separated from the parish municipality to become the Village Municipality of Lavaltrie.

-Mostly a rural area until the second half of the 20th century, Lavaltrie has developed steadily due to the growing suburbs of Montreal.
+Mostly a rural area until the second half of the 20th century, Lavaltrie developed steadily due to the growing suburbs of Montreal.

+On May 16, 2001, the Parish Municipality of Saint-Antoine-de-Lavaltrie and the Village Municipality of Lavaltrie was amalgamated to form the City of Lavaltrie.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Lavaltrie had a population of 14425 living in 5838 of its 5973 total private dwellings, a change of from its 2016 population of 13657.
 With a land area of 68.22 km2, it had a population density of in 2021.